-(or knowledge about) any of the systems and basing the choice on one's preferred party's recommendation.
+Note that when it comes to casting a vote, preference for the system that most favors one's most preferred party is observationally equivalent to having no strict preference for (or knowledge about) any of the systems and basing the choice on one's preferred party's recommendation.
 Without information on the information available to voters, it is not possible to separate these two channels.

 Alternatively, voters could rank electoral systems on self-interested preferences that go beyond strict partisan lines.
 According to social dominance theory, members of high status groups should support institutions that favor their group.
-Hence, if the political system as a whole and the electoral system, in particular, were deemed to play a role in the maintenance of social hierarchies, the optimal strategy for high socioeconomic status voters (high-SES) would be to support the status quo, whereas those with lower-SES should be voting to overturn it.
-This prediction is summarized as follows:
+Hence, if the political system as a whole and the electoral system, in particular, were deemed to play a role in the maintenance of social hierarchies, the optimal strategy for high socioeconomic status voters (high-SES) would be to support the status quo, whereas those with lower-SES should be voting to overturn it.8 This prediction is summarized as follows:

-Prediction 2.
+Hypothesis 2.
 [Status quo]: High-SES voters are in favor of maintaining FPTP, whereas lower-SES voters are in favor of MMP.

 Individuals' own ideological self-placement in the left-right spectrum could also have consequences on their attitudes towards different electoral systems.
-For instance, Bowler et al. (2006) conjecture that right-wing voters should be "reluctant to support changes of any kind and, thus, express more affect for the current institutional arrangements" (p.
+For instance, Bowler et al. (2006) argue that right-wing voters should be "reluctant to support changes of any kind and, thus, express more affect for the current institutional arrangements" (p.
 437).
 Blais et al. (2015) summarize a number of political psychology studies and conclude that "left-wing voters [should be] more attracted by new voting rules" (p.
 428).
-In light of this, we make the following prediction:
+Left-wing voters could also be more supportive of MMP because historically it has been proven that governments elected using PR on average provide higher levels of redistribution ((Persson and Tabellini, 2004); (Iversen and Soskice, 2006)).
+In light of these, we make the following prediction: